MetaMask/metamask-docs/api-sdk/index.md

 client from multiple platforms (web, desktop, and mobile).

-For example, for dapps running on a desktop browser, MetaMask SDK checks if the MetaMask extension is installed and, if not, it prompts the user to install it or connect to their MetaMask Mobile wallet using a QR code.
+For example, for dapps running on a desktop browser, MetaMask SDK checks if the MetaMask extension is installed.
+If MetaMask isn't installed, the SDK prompts the user to install it or connect to their MetaMask Mobile wallet using a QR code.
 For dapps running on a mobile browser, MetaMask SDK automatically deeplinks to the user's MetaMask Mobile wallet to make the connection.